How to Save Emails to Google Sheets (3 Methods Compared)

 Attachments are uploaded to Google Drive.
 PDFs, images, and other attachments are automatically uploaded to a Google Drive folder and linked in a column on your spreadsheet.
 You can open them directly from the sheet with one click.

-The column metadata is stored on the sheet itself using Google Sheets' developer metadata feature.
-This means Quicktion can find the right columns even if you add new columns, rename headers, or reorganize your sheet.
+Quicktion's column mapping system lets you control exactly which columns appear and in what order.
+Configure it once and every email follows that structure.
+The column metadata is stored on the sheet itself using Google Sheets' developer metadata feature — so Quicktion finds the right columns even if you add new columns, rename headers, or reorganize your sheet.
 The mapping stays intact.

 Save Emails by Use Case